 Apprentices come to school two nights each week from September through May and are taught all aspects of our trade including rebar, fabrication, steel erections, welding, use of cutting torch, machinery moving, rigging, ornamental work, and bluebrint reading.

 Apprentices start out at 70% and are advanced 10% each year providing they get the necessary school hours.

 Applications are taken year round at the union hall.
 Applicants must be a minimum of 18 years of age and have a high school diploma or G.E.D., Birth Certificate, and picture driver's license.
 Applicants must also pass a drug test.

 Contact Greg Hasselblad, Apprentice Coordinator

-Wayne Hensley, David Talley, Dennis Cole, Wes Byrd, and Tim Wagner
+Wayne Hensley, David Talley, Dennis Cole, Chris Hadden, and Keith Knight

 What is an apprentice?